neno13453/k8s-killerkoda-scenarios/2-Build-and-Run-container/step2.md

-> You can either use `docker` or `podman` CLI.
+> We can either use `docker` or `podman` CLI.
 <br>
-> In Accenture laptop, "Docker" is not allow due to licensing.
-Therefore, you need to replace "docker" with "podman" command.
-Though, all of the command are exactly the same
+> In Accenture laptop, "Docker" is not allow due to licensing, therefore, you need to replace "docker" with "podman" command.
+Though, all of the command are exactly the same and we will use `docker` command in the session

 Create a new file `~/step2/Dockerfile` to build a container image from.